yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 Use only Super Shootgun, Machine Gun, Rocket Launcher and Rail Gun.
 You get them directly on a new game, and all ammo items are still useful because they give you a small amount of ammo for those main weapons.

-Weapon switch is really instantaneous, enjoy chaining kills with really distinct weapons.
+Weapon switch is now really instantaneous, enjoy chaining kills with really distinct weapons.

+Fly with a fast grapple, and rocket jump without taking self damage.

+Almost never create a savegame, the mod has an auto-save every 30 seconds on different slots.

 Use compass when you have any doubt, you're here to run and shoot fast, not to block on closed doors.
 Ignore items, no need to worry about the good timing for their use.

-Fly with a fast grapple, and rocket jump without taking self damage.

-Almost never create a savegame, the mod has an auto-save every 30 seconds on different slots.

 Start a new game in hard mode, to have more monsters, the game will still be easy with your overpowered weapons.